 Making your own salad dressings is an EASY way to save TONS of money off your grocery budget.

-Every now and then though, my husband will see a salad dressing at the grocery store and ask if we can buy it.
+Every now and then, though, my husband will see a salad dressing at the grocery store and ask if we can buy it.

 Here’s what you need:

 - Vinegar: Red wine vinegar is a must if you want that trademark zesty flavor!
+White wine vinegar lacks the flavor you need for this recipe.

 Making your own dressing is as easy as 1-2-3: